 6. Be Authentic

-As an FBI undercover agent, I assumed the identify of a fictitious person.
+As an FBI undercover agent, I assumed the identity of a fictitious person.
 One of the first things I learned that to be a likable and successful undercover agent, it took more than a fake name.
 I needed to be authentic and honest with people about who I really was as a person.
 I could slap on whatever name—or title—I wanted, but the only time I got into trouble was when I tried to be someone I wasn’t.
 That is when I came across like an empty government suit, and that held no interest for anyone.

 TIP: People cannot genuinely find you likable unless they know who you are.
 Give up trying to impress new people you meet.
 Instead, share with them who you are—really, and not whom you think they want to meet.